Replace Blogging with Social Media?

 - After your post is published, share it on your favorite social media, be it Facebook, Instagram, LinkedIn or Twitter to increase your reach.
 You can also share on forums and articles platforms such as Medium.com and 750words.com

-Following is an excerpt from a very interesting and inspiring post on Connie’s Huge Profit Tiny List blog in reference with blogging:
+Following is an excerpt from an inspiring article on Connie’s Huge Profit Tiny List blog in reference with blogging:

 So what happened to blogging?
 I believe that most people, or at least most of the ones I come in contact with through my courses, programs, and within my community saw blogging as simply a temporary strategy in terms of building their businesses.
 Instead of embracing their blogs as a regular part of their writing, marketing, and communicating with their target audience, they let them go by the wayside and move on to other platforms.